 Racine’s coast is home to Lake Michigan.
 It’s the perfect spot to explore this summer, but that’s not the only place you’ll want to cross off your summer bucket list.
-In Southeastern Wisconsin, there are plenty of recreational water activities to do that will keep you busy and safe from COVID-19.
+In Southeastern Wisconsin, there are plenty of recreational water activities to do that will keep you busy.

 For those living in Racine County or those just passing through, there is access to boating, fishing, kayaking, canoeing, and swimming.
 As the winter weather tucks behind us and nicer days approach, we’ve created a guide to help you unlock what Racine County has to offer.